r7kamura/mastodon-terraform/README.md

 ### TF_VAR_mastodon_docker_image_tag

-Mastodon Docker image tag to detect which Docker image to be deployed on ECS.
+Mastodon Docker image tag to detect which image to be deployed on ECS.
-If you are using [mastodon-docker](https://github.com/r7kamura/mastodon-docker) to build Mastodon Docker image and push it to ECR, each CircleCI build number will be the Docker image tag.
+If you are using [mastodon-docker](https://github.com/r7kamura/mastodon-docker) to build and push it to ECR, the CircleCI build number will be the Docker image tag.

 e.g. `123`